Caitlyn Jenner Spotted On A Date With Rumored Girlfriend, 21-Year-Old Sophia Hutchins

-Caitlyn Jenner was just spotted out on a dinner date with rumored girlfriend, 21-year-old Sophia Hutchins, according to a report by the Daily Mail.
+Caitlyn Jenner was just spotted out on a dinner date with a rumored girlfriend, 21-year-old Sophia Hutchins, according to a report by the Daily Mail.
 Photos show Cait and the beautiful model seemingly enjoying each other’s company as the two exited from Kristy’s in Malibu on Friday.

 Both were appropriately dressed for the sizzling Southern California weather, with the former 68-year-old former Olympian flashing her long and legendary stems in a pair of denim cut-offs, rolled at the bottom hem.
 She also paired the shorts with a white and flowing silk blouse.
 Her blonde partner sported a similar ensemble, but with shorter, black shorts with lace trim.
 Sophia topped the look off with a sweet blue v-neck top.